ShanmugapriyanManoharan/Masters/00_Free ARM compatible softcores on Artix 7 FPGA/README.md

-# Masters

-00: Free ARM compatible softcores on Artix 7 FPGA
+# Free ARM compatible softcores on Artix 7 FPGA

 ARM processor is a 32-bit Reduced Instruction Set Computer (RISC) processor, Instruction Set Architecture (ISA).
 The ARM architecture has the best MIPS to Watts ratio as well as best